jina-ai/docs/chapters/mime-type/index.rst

         from .. import DocumentSet

          class EncodeDriver(FastRecursiveMixin, BaseEncodeDriver):
-            """Extract the content from documents and call executor and do encoding
+            """Extract the content from Documents and call executor and do encoding
             """

             def _apply_all(self, leaves: Iterable['DocumentSet'], *args, **kwargs) -> None: